Your first suite

 describe("A suite", function() {

-it("contains spec with an expectation", function() {
+it("contains a spec with an expectation", function() {

 expect(true).toBe(true);